telerik/blazor-docs/components/multiselect/overview.md

 The <a href="https://www.telerik.com/blazor-ui/multiselect" target="_blank">Blazor MultiSelect component</a> lets the user select several items from the available list.
 It is similar to a `<select multiple>` in this regard.
 The MultiSelect offers suggestions as you type and they can be [filtered]({%slug multiselect-filter%}).
 You can control the list of suggestions through [data binding]({%slug multiselect-databind%}), various appearance settings like [dimensions]({%slug common-features/dimensions%}) and [templates]({%slug multiselect-templates%}).

-#### To use a Telerik MultiSelect for Blazor
+## Creating MultiSelect

-1. add the `TelerikMultiSelect` tag
+1. Use the `TelerikMultiSelect` tag to add the component to a view, for example, `~/Pages/Index.razor`.

-1. populate its `Data` property with the collection of items you want in the dropdown
+1. Populate the `Data` property with the collection of items that you want to appear in the dropdown.

+1. Set the [two-way value binding]({%slug get-started-value-vs-data-binding %}#value-binding) by using `@bind-Value`.

-1. (optional) enable features like [filtering]({%slug multiselect-filter%}) and clear button
+1. (Optional) Enable features like placeholder text, clear button, and AutoClose.

->caption MultiSelect two-way value binding, main features and simple [data binding](data-bind)
+>caption MultiSelect two-way value binding, main features, and simple [data binding](data-bind)

 ````CSHTML
 @* Main features and simple data binding for the suggestions and the Value *@